Join Ben Bullman and Gareth John as they break down their guide to the practical considerations of accountancy study after AAT.

 - 6 Professional level exams – March, June, September and December sittings

 - 3 Advanced level exams – July and November sittings.

 *Are you AAT qualified?
 In this situation, you would be exempt from some of the certificate level papers.
 These include:

 - Accounting, Management Information and Business & Finance

 - Assurance if completed optional External Auditing paper at level 4

 - Principles of Tax if completed BOTH optional tax papers at level 4.

 Do you want to find out more about our professional finance and management qualifications?

 See our qualification guides.
-These aim to clearly set out the main points, focus and structure of each qualification that we offer.
-Furthermore, you can access an array of helpful articles on FI HUB.
+Above all, these aim to clearly set out the main points, focus and structure of each qualification that we offer.
+In addition to this, you will also gain access to an array of helpful articles on FI HUB.

 Do you need a some help with your choices?